 Section 4.
 Nominations.

-It shall be the duty of the board of directors to appoint, not less than thirty days nor more than one hundred eighty days before the date of a meeting of the members at which directors are to be elected, a committee on nominations consisting of not less than five nor more than eleven members who shall be selected from different districts so as to insure equitable representation.
+It shall be the duty of the board of directors to appoint, not less than sixty days nor more than one hundred eighty days before the date of a meeting of the members at which directors are to be elected, a committee on nominations consisting of not less than five nor more than eleven members who shall be selected from different districts so as to insure equitable representation.
 No member of the board of directors may serve on such committee.
-The committee, keeping in mind the principle of geographical representation, shall prepare and post at the principle office of the cooperative at least twenty days before the meeting a list of nominations for the directors, but any fifteen or more members, acting together, may make other nominations by petition not less than thirty days prior to the meeting, and the secretary shall post such nominations at the same place where the list of nominations made by the committee is posted.
+The committee, keeping in mind the principle of geographical representation, shall prepare and post at the principle office of the cooperative at least fourty-five days before the meeting a list of nominations for the directors, but any fifteen or more members, acting together, may make other nominations by petition not less than sixty days prior to the meeting, and the secretary shall post such nominations at the same place where the list of nominations made by the committee is posted.

 The secretary shall mail with the notice of the meeting, or separately, but at least seven days before the date of the meeting, a statement of the number of directors to be elected, and the names and addresses of the candidates, specifying separately the nominations made by the committee on nominations and also the nominations made by petition, if any.
-The chairman shall invite additional nominations from the floor, and nominations shall not be closed until one minute has passed during which no additional nomination has been made.
+Unless voting by mail or electronic means for directorships has been approved, the chairman shall invite additional nominations from the floor, and nominations shall not be closed until one minute the chairman has made three invitations for nominations from the floor and has passed during which no additional nomination has been made.
 No member may nominate more than one candidate.
+If extenuating circumstances exist, nominations from the floor may be accepted even though voting by mail or electronic means has occurred.

 Section 5.
 Removal of Directors by Members.